8.5.1 Eligibility for Training Services

 Local WDBs may develop incumbent worker training strategies that best fit the needs of the local Workforce Development Area.
 Acceptable uses of IWT funds include:

-• Upskilling and backfilling, increasing the skill levels of employees so they can be promoted within the company, thereby creating backfill opportunities for less-skilled employees who may be a local WIOA participant.14
+- Upskilling and backfilling, increasing the skill levels of employees so they can be promoted within the company, thereby creating backfill opportunities for less-skilled employees who may be local WIOA participants.14

 Funding